Lambda-IT/parlamentsdienste-components/src/components/pd-search/readme.md

 <pd-search label="label" results="..."></pd-search>
 ```

-Search results must be provided dynamically depending on the current input. `pd-on-input` can be used to detect when a new search result should be provided.
+Search results must be provided dynamically depending on the current input. `pd-input` can be used to detect when a new search result should be provided.

 ```javascript
 const results = [